chipjarred/JSONRPC/README.md

 `JSONRPC` servers have three parts, two of which you've already met:
 - `JSONRPCSession`:

     This represents a connection from a single client.
-The only difference between a server-side session and a client-side session is that server creates a one automatically  in response to receiving a connection from a client, whereas the client explicitly creates one to connect to a server.
+The only difference between a server-side session and a client-side session is that server creates a session automatically  in response to receiving a connection from a client, whereas the client explicitly creates one to connect to a server.
 Other than that, they are identical.
 Once connected, either may send requests and notifications to the other whenever it likes.
 - `JSONRPCSessionDelegate`:

     Whereas clients might not need a session delegate, server-side `JSONRCPSession` instances would be pretty useless without a delgate; however, they work exactly like client-side delegates.
 It is in the delegate that you put your custom code for whatever requests and notifications you want your server to handle.